mfpms/mfpm-upd/README.md

 # mfpd
-The update manager of mfpkg
+The update manager of mfpm